renovatebot/renovate/docs/development/minimal-reproductions.md

 }
 ```

-You'll get a lot of pending updates, which you can see on the Dependency Dashboard.
+You will get a lot of pending updates, which you can see on the Dependency Dashboard.